tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 ### The issue with multiple senders

 To increase privacy, the public excess values are [offset] by a constant random value.
-The choice of this value, as well as fee selection can only be set once per transaction.
+The choice of this value, as well as fee selection, can only be set once per transaction.
 The privilege of selecting these values is generally bestowed on the sender, since she pays the fee.
 Allowing multiple sending parties (or equivalently, allowing recipients to provide inputs) would require a negotiation round to set the fee and offset before the transaction could be constructed.
 This is a complication we don't want to deal with, and so all schemes presented here allow exactly one sender.